sofiiamiasoiedova/babybite/README.md

+BabyBite
+ The project focuses on creating a personalized meal delivery platform designed to support busy families.
 The main goal of BabyBite is to help users save time while ensuring that meals match their dietary preferences and requirements.
+The application allows users to create a profile, set dietary preferences, manage allergies and restrictions, browse personalized meal recommendations, and place food orders through an easy-to-use mobile interface.The main goal of BabyBite is to help users save time while ensuring that meals match their dietary preferences and requirements.
 The application allows users to create a profile, set dietary preferences, manage allergies and restrictions, browse personalized meal recommendations, and place food orders through an easy-to-use mobile interface.